-We acknowledge as schools, move towards adopting electronic management and recording systems such as 'CPOM's' or 'My Concerns', some of the recording templates will no longer be required, so they have been removed from the revised Model Child Protection Policy Template for 2022/2023.
+We acknowledge as schools, academies and colleges move towards adopting electronic management and recording systems such as 'CPOM's' or 'My Concerns,' some of the recording templates will no longer be required, so they have been removed from the revised Model Child Protection Policy Template for 2023/2024.

-NOTE: For those schools who do continue to use paper child protection and confidential files and adopt the templates provided by the NCC & NSCP, these can be found in Appendix 1 and 2 of this policy template along with a printable version of the child body maps.
-If being used please ensure you reference them within your individual child protection policy.
-The Flying High Trust preferred method for recording is to use an electronic system for recording.
-It should be the aim of the school to transfer to an electronic system as soon as practicably possible.
+NOTE: For those schools who do continue to use paper child protection and confidential files and adopt the templates provided by the NCC & NSCP, these can be found in Appendix 1 and 2 of this policy templates along with a printable version of the child body maps.
+If being used, please ensure you reference them within your individual child protection policy.

-Guidance on the management and transfer of Child Protection Files can be found in KCSiE 2022 and within the NCC & NSCP Child Protection File audit toolkit published December 2021.
+Guidance on the management and transfer of Child Protection Files can be found in KCSiE 2023 and within the NCC & NSCP Child Protection File audit toolkit published December 2022.

-TO ENSURE COMPLIANCE WITH KCSiE 2022: Your policy will need to reflect the needs of the children on roll and your school community.
+TO ENSURE COMPLIANCE WITH KCSiE 2023: Your policy will need to reflect the needs of the children on roll and your school or college community.
 These will differ between nursery, primary, secondary school, colleges, and multi-agency trusts.
+Where your academy is part of a multi-academy trust, it will be extremely important for you to agree the full content of your child protection policy and ensure that it mirrors the specific 'safeguarding arrangements' in place and evident within each individual school.

-It should address and reflect any specific safeguarding issues known within your school or community and the safeguarding arrangements in place in Nottinghamshire 'to keep children safe'.
+It should address and reflect any specific safeguarding issues known within your school or community and the safeguarding arrangements in place in Nottinghamshire 'to keep children safe.'

-During the pandemic we saw regular changes to guidance being made by the Department for Education.
-The Headteacher, Senior Designated Safeguarding Lead and Governing Body should ensure they remain up to date with any revisions or additions made to Government or local supplementary safeguarding guidance, and ensure it is referenced within your school child protection policy and related policies during the academic year 2022-2023.
+During the current pandemic we have seen regular changes to guidance being made by the Department for Education.
+The Headteacher, Senior Designated Safeguarding Lead and Governing Body or Trust should ensure they remain up to date with any revisions or additions made to Government or local supplementary safeguarding guidance, and ensure it is referenced within your school, academy or colleges child protection policy and related policies during the academic year 2023-2024.